simonsobs/soconda/README.md

 conda environment and remove any conda initialization from your shell environment.

+---
+**IMPORTANT**

+You should not mix and match the use of these modules and conda commands.
+Use one or the other.

+---

+### Running Tests

+After loading an `soconda` environment, you can run some tests with:

+    $>  ./run_tests.sh

 ## Customizing an Environment

 When you load an `soconda` module, it sets the user local pip install directory